Reverse Lookup List by Purpose

 Click here to expand

 If you are doing a Space Exhibition using Unity Upload, you can place chairs that people can sit on.
+The same applies to Space Exhibitions (Cross-Platform Venue).

 - By using the VketChair from the official Vket assets, you can place standard chairs.